Swansea University RFC: Formation and early history

-University College Swansea was formed in 1920 and the rugby playing students soon organised themselves into an active club.
+University College Swansea was formed in 1920 and the rugby playing students soon organized themselves into an active club.
 Although other Welsh University Colleges at Aberystwyth, Cardiff and Bangor had been well established for many years previous, Swansea soon proved, during the first twenty years of its existence, that it was one of the most successful and leading rugby playing universities in Wales and England.
 By 1930 the relatively small and tight knit campus of approximately 400 students was benefiting from the influx of players produced by local rugby playing schools.
 Young student players came from such areas as Carmarthen, Llanelli, Gwendraeth Valley, Amman Valley, Gowerton, Neath and Port Talbot as well as Swansea.
 Rugby fixtures were played against neighbouring "second class" clubs but the 'bread and butter' competitions were provided by the University of Wales Championship.
 This progressed through to the University Athletic Association (U.A.U.) competition which included the best of the English Universities.
 Until the establishment of the Sketty Lane playing fields around 1936, facilities were provided on the Singleton Campus and at St. Helens, the home of Swansea RFC.

 1930s

 The 1930s proved to be a "golden era" with a number of student players and university teams gaining unprecedented success.
 In 1929 the College XV include three players who would later achieve great distinction by captaining Wales at senior level – Watcyn Thomas, Claude Davy and Idwal Rees.
 Later, student Haydn Tanner (1936–1939) also captained his country in the post World War II period.
 He became a British Lion (1938) and one of the few players to represent his country before and after the war.
 When Swansea RFC (the "All Whites") defeated New Zealand in 1935, six Swansea University students (past and present) played in the "All Whites" three-quarter line – Granville Davies, Ronnie Williams, Gwyn Griffiths, Clause Davey, W TH Davies and Haydn Tanner.

-Not surprisingly, with such playing talent available, Swansea University proved to be an exceptionally successful team in the U.A.U.
+Swansea University proved to be an exceptionally successful team in the U.A.U.
 Championship.
 They were winners in 1933, 34, 35, 36, 37 – losing finalists in 1938 and champions again in 1939 after defeating Loughborough by six points to three at Cheltenham, under the captaincy of Sid Harris.
-By the outbreak of World War II Swansea had deservedly gained a reputation for being one of the foremost colleges in England and Wales – a reputation achieved in a short period of time and with comparatively few students.
+By the outbreak of World War II Swansea had gained a reputation for being one of the foremost colleges in England and Wales – a reputation achieved in a short period of time and with comparatively few students.
 The U.A.U.
 Championship was cancelled at the outbreak of hostilities but the College still continued to field a XV with students who were allowed to continue their studies and supplemented by those evacuated to Swansea from the University of London.